VizCopilot: Fostering Appropriate Reliance on Enterprise Chatbots with Context Visualization: Results

-The text-only Copilot responses often felt generic and did not address the intentions of the participants.
-When this happened, participants expressed a need to examine the underlying context beyond citations, but the text-only Copilot offered limited support.
-This finding reveals a limitation of existing chatbots, where only the directly referenced files are displayed to users, instead of the whole context that chatbots received from the context retrieval and management process.
-Participants wanted to know \textit{``where the responses come from''}, i.e., the overarching background of the response captured by the retrieved context.
+\theme{1.1}{Participants felt disconnections between prompts and responses} When responses felt too generic or did not address their intent, participants expressed a need to examine the underlying context beyond citations, but the chat-only Copilot offered limited support.
 The lack of access to such information caused frustration and reduced trust, as one participant noted, \textit{``I feel utterly disconnected from the information I'm receiving.
 (P14)''}.
+This finding supports our decision to display in VizCopilot the whole context the chatbot received, to answer the question \textit{``where the responses come from''}, i.e., the overarching background of the response captured by the retrieved context.

-\theme{1.2}{Folk methods were invented to probe context} In the absence of UI to access context, participants developed informal strategies to probe the information Copilot relied on.
+\theme{1.2}{Folk methods were invented to probe context in chat-only Copilot} In the absence of UI to access context, participants developed informal strategies to probe the information chat-only Copilot relied on.
 These included asking the same question multiple times to check for consistency, or rephrasing queries with different keywords to observe variations in responses.
 Some reversed their prompting style, e.g., changing ``Tell me about marketing.'' to ``Do you know anything about marketing?''
-Participants explained that these strategies aimed to bypass Copilot's abstractive summarization and access the ``raw data'', i.e., the underlying context that shaped the response.
+Participants explained that these strategies aimed to bypass Copilot's abstractive summarization and access the ``raw data,'' i.e., the underlying context that shaped the response.
 Participants spent considerable time probing the context to obtain reliable answers for each task, but these methods were generally ineffective.

-\theme{1.3}{Participants followed a structured flow with VizCopilot} By contrast, participants demonstrated a more structured interaction flow with VizCopilot.
-After submitting a prompt, they typically skimmed the response, consulted the data context panel or highlighted visualization, and cross-referenced the context with the response.
+\theme{1.3}{Participants followed a structured flow with VizCopilot} In contrast, participants demonstrated a more structured interaction flow with VizCopilot.
+After submitting a prompt, they typically skimmed the response, consulted the data context panel or the highlighted visualization, and cross-referenced the context with the response.
 They could explore visualizations in depth by expanding subtopic summaries and verifying file content as needed.
 Most participants leveraged the drag-and-drop feature to refine context, reporting noticeable improvements.
-With explicit UI support for accessing and modifying context, participants avoided the folk methods required by text-only Copilot.
+With explicit UI support for accessing and modifying context, participants avoided the folk methods seen in interactions with chat-only Copilot.